darmingzhao/pixel-art-filter/README.md

 ```
 Once this is completed the output will be in the images/ folder.

-You can also remove the compiler output values by running the command:
+You can also remove the compiler output files by running the command:
 ```
 make clean
 ```